AlayVora/Data-Analytics-and-Recommendation-System/README.md

 ##Prerequisites - Please install Spark on your local machine

 ###Part A - Question 1:
-+Run file using following command - :load Q1.txt
+Run file using following command - :load Q1.txt

 ###Part A - Question 2:
 For this Question there are two files